-Congratulations to graduate students Erik Jansen (incoming) and Emily Cyr on receiving prestigious Joseph-Armand Bombardier Canada Graduate Scholarships Program—Master’s Scholarships!
+Congratulations to graduate student Emily Cyr on receiving the Canada Graduate Scholarships Program - Doctoral Scholarships!

-The Social Sciences and Humanities Research Council (SSHRC) grants CGS-M awards to students who demonstrate a high standard of scholarly achievement, strong personal characteristics, and potential high quality research in their studies in the social sciences and/or humanities, natural sciences and/or engineering and health.
+The Social Sciences and Humanities Research Council awards scholarships to students who demonstrate a high standard of scholarly achievement, strong personal characteristics, and potential high quality research in their studies in the social sciences and/or humanities, natural sciences and/or engineering and health.

 Congratulations to graduate student Erik Jansen for receiving the Ontario Graduate Scholarship!

 The OGS awards are merit-based scholarships, intended to promote excellence in graduate studies in all disciplines of academic study.